greenonline/SevenSegmentSL1255/Readme.txt

 Effects Methods
 ===============

+These methods provide various visual effects that may be employed on the seven segment display.
+For example, various methods exist which:
+  - rotate the segment that is illuminated in a number of different ways, or;
+  - blank() the display (all segments are switched off), or;
+  - fill() the display (all segments are switched on), or;
+  - flash() the lit segments (all segments are alternately switched on and then after a specified delay switched off).

+The best way to understand them is to experiment with each of them to see what they do.
+The blank(), fill() and flash() methods are the simplest to understand, and are probably the most useful.

-These methods provide various effects, to rotate or flash the lit segments, or clear functions.
-Experiment with them to see what they do.
-A 'catalogue' method, effect(), exists that is called with an index to call the various functions.
+These effect methods can be called directly or via an index parameter.
+A 'catalogue' method, effect(), is also provided that can be called using the index parameter to call the various functions.
 You can cycle throughout the effects by putting this method in a for loop and calling it repeatedly, increasing the value of the passed index.
-This forms part of the example sketch.
-The value of the index parameter is between 0 and 25.
+This forms part of the example sketch, EffectsByIndex.
+The value of the index parameter is between 0 and 25, as there are 26 different effects.

 A delay parameter can also be used, which effectively specifies the speed of the effect, i.e. the delay between successive segments being illuminated.